yaripey/some-knowledge/git.md

 ### $ git push
 This command works almost exactly like the _git pull_ one, but backwards.
 It will send your commits to your remote repository.
 And you can provide the shortname for remote repo as well as the name of the remote branch.

+#### -f
+Sometimes Git will reject your attempt to push commits.
+For example, after rebasing, if the result of the push would be a loss of some commits.
+You need to carefully read through all error messages and tips git gives you, and if necessary you can _push forcefully_ with `git push -f`.

+### git cherry-pick
+This command allows you to copy several commits below you current location.

 ### $ git remote
 Allows you to work with remote repositories.
 Call without parameters will list all remotes for the current repository.